Optimization¶

 model_kwargs – The model kwargs to use for the backward engine if backward_engine is not provided.

-- forward(kwargs: Dict[str, Parameter], response_desc: str = None, metadata: Dict[str, str] = None) Parameter [source]#
+- forward(kwargs: Dict[str, Parameter], response_desc: str = None, metadata: Dict[str, str] = None, id: str = None, gt: object = None, input: Dict[str, object] = None) Parameter [source]¶

-- set_backward_engine(backward_engine: BackwardEngine = None, model_client: ModelClient = None, model_kwargs: Dict[str, object] = None)[source]#
+- set_backward_engine(backward_engine: BackwardEngine = None, model_client: ModelClient = None, model_kwargs: Dict[str, object] = None)[source]¶

-- backward(response: Parameter, eval_fn_desc: str, kwargs: Dict[str, Parameter], backward_engine: BackwardEngine | None = None, metadata: Dict[str, str] = None)[source]#
+- backward(response: Parameter, eval_fn_desc: str, kwargs: Dict[str, Parameter], ground_truth: object = None, backward_engine: BackwardEngine | None = None, metadata: Dict[str, str] = None, input: Dict[str, object] = None, disable_backward_engine: bool = False)[source]¶

 Ensure to set backward_engine for the text prompt optimization.
 It can be None if you are only doing demo optimization and it will not have gradients but simply backpropagate the score.

-- class LLMAsTextLoss(prompt_kwargs: Dict[str, str | Parameter], model_client: ModelClient, model_kwargs: Dict[str, object])[source]#
+- class LLMAsTextLoss(prompt_kwargs: Dict[str, str | Parameter], model_client: ModelClient, model_kwargs: Dict[str, object])[source]¶

 Bases: